 From khichdi to vada, peanuts are used along with sago to provide the required crunch to complement the latter’s soft and chewy texture.

 Peanut is also commonly used in Maharashtra to temper breakfast dishes like Upma and kanda poha.
 A good dose of roasted peanut is also added to Chivda to make it appealing to all.
 Groundnut also teams up with jaggery to make interesting sweet dishes.

 Not to forget the peanut chikki or crushed peanut chikki that is so popular in Maharashtra!
 Correct ..

 all these are benefits of roasted and salted peanuts and not raw peanuts.

 Main course dishes like Baghara Tamatar and the Punjabi Bharwan Baingan are also incomplete without peanuts.

 Peanut is also used on fasting days (in faraali food) as it is a permitted ingredient.

 It is used in dishes like Upvaas Thalipeeth and Faraali Pattice.

 Peanuts in South Indian Cooking

 Boiled peanuts are added to many South Indian subzis to catch up on the day’s protein requirements and to make the dish more appealing.
 It is also used in upmas, rice dishes, and much more.
-Try the Hyderabadi Mirchi ka Salan and South Indian Tomato Rice! this south indian cuisine, I am not sure of
+Try the Hyderabadi Mirchi ka Salan and South Indian Tomato Rice! this south indian cuisine.

 Benefits of Peanuts